mandinumaneth/game-store-NET/README.md

 This project was created as a hands-on way to learn about ASP.NET.

-GameStore is a full-stack web application for managing a collection of video games and genres.
-Built as a learning project with ASP.NET Core and React, it demonstrates modern web development practices, including RESTful API design, Entity Framework Core, and a responsive frontend with Tailwind CSS.
+GameStore is a full-stack web application for managing a collection of video games.
+Built as a learning project with ASP.NET Core, it demonstrates modern web development practices, including RESTful API design, Entity Framework Core.

 ---